-Appendix A: 2015 Employer's Worksheet to Calculate Employee's Taxable Income Resulting from Employer-Provided Vehicle
+Appendix A: 2016 Employer's Worksheet to Calculate Employee's Taxable Income Resulting from Employer-Provided Vehicle

 Emplo oyee's Name:

-Lease Valuation Method ole for personal use very fifth year) \$ (A)
+Lease Valuation Method

-Fair market value of vehicle at date first available for personal use (Value must be determined at the beginning of every fifth year) \$
+Fair market value of vehicle at date first available (Value must be determined at the beginning of eve • \$

 Annual lease value - see table on pg.
-14 (A)
+13 (A)

 Personal use %

 Total miles

 Business miles ()

 Personal miles

 Personal/total miles (B) %

-Personal value of annual lease (A) x (B) = (C)
+Personal value of annual lease (.
+A) x (B) = (C)

-If employer pays for fuel, multiply the number of personal miles driven by 5.5 cents-per-mile (D)
+If employer pays for fuel, multiply the number of driven by 5.5 cents-per-mile personal miles (D)

-Total employee taxable income $(C) + (D) =$ \$
+Total employee taxable income ( C) + (D) = \$

-^{}If used less than entire year, multiply this amount by fraction which is number of days available divided by total days for the year.
+\If used less than entire year, multiply this amount by fraction which is number of days available divided by total days for the year.
 If vehicle not continuously available to employee for at least 30 days, a daily rate (four times the regular rate) is applied unless employer elects to treat periods of availability in 30 day increments during the year.